Nitryna/mini_projekt/README.md

 5. My format of data

 My data are downloaded from https://www.kaggle.com/START-UMD/gtd Only the data from 2000 to 2017 year was copied and analysed.
-Additionally, the analyse was only for Western and Easten Europe.
+Additionally, the data was the analysed only for Western and Eastern Europe.
 Examples of data are in file "samples.txt"